Section 21A factors “in addition to” any Act or rule of law

 This provision gives statutory recognition to the principle that, where offences are committed under provocation, the provocation mitigates the seriousness of the offence: R v Engert (1995) 84 A Crim R 67 at 68 and 71; R v Cioban [2003] NSWCCA 304.

 Where provocation is established such that it is a mitigating factor under s 21A(3)(c), it is a fundamental quality of the offending which may reduce its objective seriousness.
 There cannot be a realistic assessment of the objective seriousness of the offence unless the provocation is taken into account: Williams v R [2012] NSWCCA 172 at [42].
 The absence of provocation is not a factor in aggravation and does not increase the objective seriousness of the offence: Williams v R at [43].
-In Pitt v R [2014] NSWCCA 70 at [57], [65], the extreme provocation of the deceased and his brother towards the applicant was one of the bases upon which the court intervened and reduced the sentence for manslaughter.
+In Pitt v R [2014] NSWCCA 70 at [57], [65], the extreme provocation of the deceased and his brother towards the offender was one of the bases upon which the Court intervened and reduced the sentence for manslaughter.

 Evidence of “relationship tension and general enmity … leading up to the offence”, while part of the overall circumstances in which the offence occurred, “does not constitute evidence of provocation such as to amount to mitigation”: Shaw v R [2008] NSWCCA 58 at [26].